baseonballs/mpower-sitedocs/site-docs/mathematics/geometry/resources/cheatsheets/cheatsheet-geometry.md

-# Cheatsheets - Geometry Properties & Formulas
+# Cheatsheet - Geometry Properties & Formulas

 ## 1. **Basic Shapes and Their Properties**